JSON Schema Validation

 Enabling Validation

-Open a JSON feature flag and find the JSON Validation section on the feature details page.
+Open a JSON, string, or number feature flag, go to its Validation tab, and find the Schema Validation section.
 Click Enable to open the schema editor.
 You can switch validation on or off at any time, and edit the schema later from the same section.

 Two Ways to Define a Schema